Field Day

 Click HERE for a Moose Mt. block diagram

 APRS Digipeaters* – Moose Mt.
-Hanover, E. Corinth, VT, Tunbridge, VT, ad hoc units as needed.
+Hanover, E. Corinth, VT, Tunbridge, VT, Bath, NH, ad hoc units as needed.
 Units may not be on at all times of the year.

 Annual Dues